 l to r: Hazrat Babajan, Sai Baba of Shirdi

 In another camp, some Western partisans of Buddhism and Advaita Vedanta tend to suggest that religions like Islam are inferior to the “non-dual” variety.
 Dogmatism is a problem in the new age also, with “non-dualism” becoming one of the new commercial lures for the uncritical.
 Some of the most fascinating figures I have encountered in diverse materials were Muslims, if unorthodox in their orientation.
 Two of my early works commemorated Hazrat Babajan (d.1931) of Poona (Pune) and Hazrat Sai Baba of Shirdi (d.1918).
 The former (a Pathan faqir) is reputed to have been buried alive by religious zealots (though she escaped), while the latter has frequently been presented as a Hindu in devotional sources, a matter indicating the need for critique of hagiology.
 See A Sufi Matriarch: Hazrat Babajan (1986) and Gurus Rediscovered (1986.)
 More recent books are my Hazrat Babajan: A Pathan Sufi of Poona (2014); Sai Baba of Shirdi: A Biographical Investigation (2015).

-See also Shirdi Sai Baba (2009), for an overview of the Muslim identity.
-See also Early Sufism in Iran and Central Asia (2010), for a complementary extension.
-See also Al-Hakim al-Tirmidhi (2010) and Egyptian Sufi Dhu'l Nun al-Misri (2010).
+See also Shirdi Sai Baba for an overview of the Muslim identity.
+See also Early Sufism in Iran and Central Asia for a complementary extension.
+See also Al-Hakim al-Tirmidhi and Egyptian Sufi Dhu'l Nun al-Misri.
 See also Hallaj, a well known name in a far less well known context.
 The complex Zoroastrian heritage is often overlooked, but not at Sheriar Mundegar Irani.

 Critics of “perennial philosophy” argue that it is quite obvious how various doctrines mentioned by Coomaraswamy and others are basically different.
 I have pointed this out myself more than once, to the point of being unpopular with those who conflate Buddhist doctrine with Hinduism.
 Myopic readers have sometimes assumed that, in referring to a perennial philosophy, I must be saying the same thing as Schuon or Wilber.
 Even my early chapter nine in The Resurrection of Philosophy is proof to the contrary, the title of that chapter specifying perennial folly.
 The treatment of religious traditions in the sequel Some Philosophical Critiques and Appraisals (2004) is antithetic to the fluent consumerist scenario in which readily familiar mottos prevail over complexities.